NCAR/dset-JSON-to-ISO19139/INSTALL.md

      sudo dnf install python3-virtualenv.noarch

-should provide the ability virtual environment.
+should provide the ability to create a python virtual environment.

+You may also need to install the system packages 'libxml2-devel' and 'libxslt-devel' if they are not already installed:

+     sudo dnf install libxml2-devel libxslt-devel

 Then create your python development environment with this command: